r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **Rider of Kālasūtra Hell:**

-It seems there is more to {(M) him /(F) her} than meets the eye.
+It seems there is more to [♂ him /♀ her] than meets the eye.
 Like an insect you can't...quite...squash.

 ---